Willo Perron

 WP

 To a social set.
-Accepting a label—architect, interior designer, whatever—is no different.
-It’s the same as the debate around sexuality.
-Instead of liberation, which was the point, we’ve created sub-labels and neat folders.
-Oh, so the non-discipline-specific designer now has to be a multi-hyphenate, multidisciplinary… I don’t want to work in a single medium.
-And I don’t even know if I’ll do this my whole life—I might just do something completely different.
+Accepting the label—architect, interior designer, whatever—functions the same way.
+It’s like the debate around sexuality: instead of liberation, which was the point, we’ve created sub-labels and neat folders.
+So now the person who refuses discipline-specific work becomes “multi-hyphenate” or “multidisciplinary.”
+I don’t want to work in a single medium.
+And I don’t even know if I’ll do this for my whole life—I might do something entirely different.

 EO